ScottishCovidResponse/SCRCshinyApp/README.md

 launchApp(refresh = TRUE)
 ```

-Note that this is dependent on the SCRCshinyApp package being installed:
+Note that this is dependent on the SCRCdataAPI package being installed:

 ```{r}
 install_github("ScottishCovidResponse/SCRCdataAPI")